Advertisement

 Could the next Head of the Catholic Church be Filipino?

-On February 18, the Holy See Press Office announced that Pope Francis, 88, had been diagnosed with double pneumonia after being hospitalized on February 14 for bronchitis.
+On February 18, the Holy See Press Office announced that Pope Francis was diagnosed with double pneumonia after being hospitalized on February 14 for bronchitis.
 Additional tests revealed a polymicrobial infection linked to his bronchitis, requiring “complex” therapeutic treatment.
+After he was discharged from hospital on March 25, he continued to work on a reduced schedule.
+Then, on the morning of Easter Monday, April 21, Pope Francis died of stroke and heart failure at age 88.

-The pontiff’s condition has sparked conversations about who is likely to succeed him.
+Since the pontiff’s condition emerged, conversations have sparked about who is likely to succeed him.
 Speculation about Pope Francis’ successor has been ongoing for years, with senior Vatican correspondent Edward Pentin even releasing an authoritative book in 2020 titled The Next Pope: The Leading Cardinal Candidates.

 Although any male Roman Catholic could technically be elected Pope, the position is typically filled from within the College of Cardinals.
 After a pope’s death or resignation, a conclave is convened at the Vatican’s Sistine Chapel, where cardinals vote to determine the next heir of St. Peter.